COURT SLEUTH HOPES TO UNRAVEL MYSTERY OF NIXON TAPE GAP

 incriminating statement by Nixon.

-Whatever the cause, the contents of that conversation have remained a source
+Whatever the cause, the contents of that conversation

 of tantalizing speculation.

-The National Archives has imposed a two-part test - offering the experts
+The National Archives has imposed a two-part test - offering

-simulated recordings that have been recorded, and then erased, to see if
+simulated recordings that have been recorded, and then erased, to see

 they can recapture any of the original material.
-One of the main concerns of
+One of the main concerns

 the National Archives is that no harm is done to the original recording.

-Ginsberg, who operates Professional Audio Laboratories, is one of a handful
+Ginsberg, who operates Professional Audio Laboratories,

 of individuals under consideration for the restoration job.
-The exact number
+The exact

 and identities of the others has been kept confidential by the National